 Continuing my exploration of Berlin’s excellent speciality coffee scene, Five Elephant is just a short stroll across Görlitzer Park in Kreuzberg from Monday’s Coffee Spot, 19grams.
 Another of Berlin’s well-known roasters, this is where it all started for Five Elephant, when it opened the first of its (currently four) coffee shops 10 years ago on the leafy Reichenberger Straße.
 It’s still the heart of the operation, with all the cakes being baked just along the street and the roastery (sadly not open to the public) just around the corner on Glogauer Straße.

 Five Elephant Kreuzberg styles itself as a coffee and cake shop and that’s exactly what it is.
-Occupying two rooms on the ground floor of a lovely old Kreuzberg tenement, there’s as much seating inside are there outside on the broad pavement, where you enjoy the shade of some magnificent, mature trees.
+Occupying two rooms on the ground floor of a lovely old Kreuzberg tenement, there’s as much seating inside as there is outside on the broad pavement, where you enjoy the shade of some magnificent, mature trees.
 When it comes to coffee, there’s a single-origin on espresso with another batch brew filter, both changing daily from a seasonal selection of beans, typically five espresso roasts and five filter roasts, all of which are available to buy in retail bags.
 And then there are the cakes.
 Such gorgeous cakes…

 You can read more of my thoughts after the gallery.